 Yes!
-Informal Work Sessions with up to two Civic Design Review Commissioners are scheduled on the third Monday of each month from 12:30 to 2:30 p.m.
-Please contact the Director of Design and Construction at SF Public Works for projects managed and designed by SF Public Works.
-The Civic Design Review Program Director will assist you with the scheduling of reviews for designed projects designed by private architects and landscape architects.
+Informal Work Sessions with up to two Civic Design Review Commissioners can be scheduled on one afternoon in the first week of the month for 1 hour maximum, subject to the availability of the Commissioners.
+The Civic Design Review Program Director will assist you with the scheduling of reviews for projects designed by private architects and landscape architects.